codefoster/codefoster.com/source/_posts/blend.md

 ![](/files/blend_05.png)

 ...on the right side of the tab well.
-This hides all of Blend&#39;s panes and puts you in a mode where input is passed on to the application (see next figure).
+This hides all of Blend's panes and puts you in a mode where input is passed on to the application (see next figure).

 ![](/files/blend_06.png)

-Now a click on a recipe takes you to the item&#39;s detail page...
+Now a click on a recipe takes you to the item's detail page...

 ![](/files/blend_07.png)